The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/gunbreaker.md

 ![FatedCircle](/img/jobs/tanks/gunbreaker/Fated_Circle.png)
 **Fated Circle**

-Consumes 1 Cartridge.
+Consumes one Cartridge.
 320 potency to all targets in a 5y circle around you.

 ## Offensive Off Global Cooldown Abilities